-In addition, RSRC's commitment to teacher professional development is further evidenced in the amount of time that is set aside throughout the year for teacher development.
-There are several days set aside during the calendar year that are solely focused on professional development, which also include an annual staff retreat, and moreover, each week, two and a half hours are reserved for professional development as well.
-This means that more than 200 hours of time is set aside throughout the calendar year for staff professional development as an entire team or school.
-The professional development that occurs is facilitated and organized primarily by an Assistant Principal at each school site.
-The Assistant Principal has access to a professional development scope and sequence that provides each school with a suggested timeline for introducing, learning, and practicing key components of our instructional model and the RSRC professional development program.
+In addition, RSAR's commitment to teacher professional development is further evidenced in the amount of time that is set aside throughout the year for teacher development.
+There are several days set aside during the calendar year that are solely focused on professional development, which also include an annual staff retreat, and moreover, each week, three hours are reserved for professional development as well.
+This means that more than 250 hours of time is set aside throughout the calendar year for staff professional development as an entire team or school or almost three weeks.
+The professional development that occurs is facilitated and organized primarily by the Assistant Principal at each school site.
+The Assistant Principal has access to a professional development scope and sequence that provides each school with a suggested timeline for introducing, learning, and practicing key components of our instructional model and the RSAR professional development program.
 This scope and sequence is also differentiated by teacher experience level.
 However, the Assistant Principal and school site retain the ability to deviate from the scope and sequence map in order to address more immediate or local needs of the school site.
-These may include items like preparing for a WASC (Western Association of Schools, and Colleges) visit, addressing a school culture item, reviewing local school data and addressing any local instructional needs, and various other items that may arise.
+These may include items like preparing for a WASC (Western Association of School Accreditation) visit, addressing a school culture item, reviewing local school data and addressing any local instructional needs, and various other items that may arise.

-The RSRC summer training and various professional development days throughout the annual calendar set the stage for new areas of focus for teachers.
-For example, before the beginning of the school year and for the first few weeks of school, the Literacy focus is on setting up the classroom, classroom management, creating literacy centers, and managing guided reading groups effectively to get a fast start on building students' literacy.
-This is a wider range of topics as a more junior teacher may be focused on classroom management initially and in early October will be ready to begin the transition of focus to guided reading.
+The summer month of August and various professional development days throughout the annual calendar set the stage for new areas of focus for teachers (Literacy/Social Studies or Math/Science).
+For example, before the beginning of the school year and for the first few weeks of school, the Literacy focus is on setting up the classroom, classroom management, creating Literacy Centers, and managing Guided Reading groups effectively to get a fast start on building students' literacy.
+This is a wider range of topics as a more junior teacher may be focused on classroom management initially and in late October will be ready to begin the transition of focus to guided reading.
 However, a more experienced teacher may already be prepared to manage guided reading as they are already prepared with classroom management and setting up their classroom.
-In subsequent professional development days, new topics are introduced focusing on issues like guided reading time effectively to achieve goals like reading a new book each day with students.
+In subsequent professional development days, new topics are introduced focusing on issues like using time at the Guided Reading table effectively to achieve goals like reading a new book each day with students.
 These focus areas differ throughout each year based upon the experience level of teachers and their immediate needs.